-Uma Thurman Alleges She Was ‘Attacked’ By Harvey Weinstein on Multiple Occasions
+Uma Thurman Alleges She Was ‘Attacked’ by Harvey Weinstein on Multiple Occasions

 Thinking she could confront Weinstein and clear the air about what occurred that evening, Thurman asked him to meet her at the hotel’s bar for a conversation.
 When she arrived a few days later, she says Weinstein’s assistants pressured her into leaving the bar and meeting him upstairs in his room.
 She reluctantly agreed, and allegedly told Weinstein the following when she walked in: “If you do what you did to me to other people you will lose your career, your reputation and your family, I promise you.”

-However, Thurman’s memory of their encounter stops there, with her friend, Ilona Herman, recalling what happened when she finally returned downstairs after a long period of time.
+However, Thurman’s memory of their encounter stops there, with her friend Ilona Herman recalling what happened when she finally returned downstairs after a long period of time.
 “She was very disheveled and so upset and had this blank look,” Herman said.
 “Her eyes were crazy and she was totally out of control.
 I shoveled her into the taxi and we went home to my house.
 She was really shaking.”

 Through a representative, Weinstein denied any wrongdoing, stating that the duo had a “a flirtatious and fun working relationship.”
-Since the attacks, Thurman says could tolerate being in supervised group settings with Weinstein, believing she had “aged out of the window of his assault range.”
+Since the attacks, Thurman says she could tolerate being in supervised group settings with Weinstein, believing she had “aged out of the window of his assault range.”
 She also says Weinstein gave her a “half-assed apology” years later when she confronted him about their meetings.